SrFrancisco/cf_ai_islands/README.md

 ## Setup

-0. Before starting run `npm i` at the root of the directory to install all the packages
+0. Run `npm i` at the root of the directory to install all the packages

 ### Deployment